 In the course of our reporting activities, we prepare draft audit reports and findings reports that are considered an integral part of our audit working papers.
 Under section 19 of the Act, these working papers do not have to be laid before the Legislative Assembly or any of its committees.
-As well, our Office is exempt from the Freedom of Information and Protection of Privacy Act, which means our draft reports and audit working papers, including all information obtained from an auditee during the course of an audit, cannot be accessed from our Office, thus further ensuring confidentiality.
+As well, our Office is exempt from the Freedom of Information and Protection of Privacy Act (FIPPA).
+This means that our draft reports and audit working papers, including all information obtained from an auditee during the course of an audit, are privileged, and cannot be accessed by anyone under FIPPA.